Financial-Times/o-ads/README.md

 ```

 ### Setting configuration via metatags <div id="title5"></div>
-In addition to the configuration object which is passed to the o-ads constructer, it is possible to set config options via metatags in the page DOM.
+In addition to the configuration object which is passed to the o-ads constructor, it is possible to set config options via metatags in the page DOM.

 Here's an example (some of the values will become clear by reading later documentation).
 ```HTML